Translated using DeepL

 Anna Řechtáčková

-Anna Řechtáčková received the Brno Ph.D. award Talent
+Anna Řechtáčková received the Brno Ph.D. award.
+Talent

 Anna Řechtáčková graduated from the Bachelor's degree programme in Applied Informatics and subsequently from the Master's degree programme in Theoretical Informatics at the Faculty of Informatics of MU.
 Since 2023 she has started her PhD studies with a focus on automated methods to support programming teaching under the supervision of Assoc.
 Mgr.
 Radek Pelánek, Ph.D.

 Do Brno Ph.D.
 Talent she applied with a project on Developing Automatic Methods for Teaching Code Quality in Introductory Programming.
 He is looking for ways to automatically give feedback on the quality of beginners' code.
 "I'm investigating which problems are common and important, how to detect these problems, and how to guide students in the right direction to fix them.
-The EduLint tool I'm developing to do this is already being used in FI courses and the Computer Science Correspondence Seminar.
+The EduLint tool I'm developing to do this is already being used in FI courses and in the Computer Science Correspondence Seminar.
 We are also in the process of adding it to the We Can Computer Science learning environment used in primary and secondary schools," he explains.

 Her research helps, for example, in the assessment of homework, and many students get feedback that no one had the capacity to give them before.
 In her PhD, she is also fulfilling her wish to work on something that helps people and saves them time.